-- Tones on Hold.
+- Tones On Hold.
 Provides a repeating tone to callers on hold to let them know they are still on hold.
-To activate this feature, which does not require the addition of an auxiliary device, select Tones On Hold. - Music on Hold.
+To activate this feature, which does not require the addition of an auxiliary device, select Tones On Hold. - Music On Hold.
 Provides music or taped messages to callers on hold.
 To activate this feature, you must connect an audio source, such as AT&T's Magic on Hold®, and select Music On Hold.

-If this system option is set to Music On Hold (Setting 3), users can activate Music Access to listen to music through the speaker of an idle MLS-model system phone or through the handset of any system or standard phone.
+If this system option is set to Music On Hold (Setting 3), users can activate Music Access to listen to music through the speaker of an idle PARTNER-model phone or through the handset of any system or standard phone.

-- If Music/Tones On Hold is Not Active, callers on hold hear silence. - If either Tones On Hold or Music On Hold is active, transferred callers or parties in a conference call also hear tones or music until the call is answered. - If you choose Music On Hold, the following considerations apply: - Users of equipment that rebroadcasts copyrighted music or other material may be required to obtain a license from a third party such as ASCAP or BMI.
+- If Music/Tones On Hold is Not Active, callers on hold hear silence. - If either Tones on Hold or Music On Hold is active, parties in a conference call hear tones or music until the call is answered; transferred callers also hear tones or music until the call reaches the destination extension.
+Once there, the caller hears ringing. - If you choose Music On Hold, the following considerations apply: - Users of equipment that rebroadcasts copyrighted music or other material may be required to obtain a license from a third party such as ASCAP or BMI.
 AT&T's Magic on Hold does not require you to obtain such a license. - Music On Hold requires use of extension jack 15 and special hardware for installation.
-See "Connecting a Music On Hold Device" in Appendix C for installation instructions. - A Music On Hold device cannot share extension jack 15 with a phone. - If the Music On Hold audio source develops trouble (such as a bad tape), you can quickly turn it off by changing this option setting to Not Active or Tones On Hold until you are able to solve the problem. - To deactivate Music On Hold, refer to the instructions in Appendix C.
+See "Connecting a Music On Hold Device" in Appendix C for installation instructions. - A Music On Hold device cannot share extension jack 15 with a phone. - If the Music On Hold audio source develops trouble (such as a bad tape), you can guickly turn it off by changing this option setting to Not Active or Tones On Hold until you are able to solve the problem. - To deactivate Music On Hold, refer to the instructions in Appendix C.

-- 1 = Tones On Hold
+1 = Tones On Hold

-- 2 = Not Active 🖌
+2 = Not Active

-- 3 = Music On Hold
+3 = Music On Hold